Capo Plaza

-Luca D'Orso (born 20 April 1998), known professionally as Capo Plaza, is an Italian rapper and songwriter.
+Luca D'Orso (born 20 April 1998), known professionally as Capo Plaza, is an Italian rapper.
 He has achieved three number one albums and four number one singles in Italy.

 Early life

 D'Orso was born on 20 April 1998 in Salerno, Italy to an accountant mother and an office employee father.
 He grew up in the eastern suburbs of the city, in the neighborhood of Pastena.
 At the age of nine, D'Orso watched the music video for "Stronger" by Kanye West, which inspired him to become a rapper.
 In an interview with Vanity Fair, D'Orso revealed that he was also motivated to ask his uncle to give him a CD "with all the rap songs of the moment".
 The CD featured artists such as Sean Paul, Jay-Z, and Lil Wayne.
 D'Orso began writing his first lyrics in 2011, at the age of 13.

 Career

+2013–2017: Beginnings

 D'Orso began posting music on his YouTube channel in 2013 under the pseudonym Capo Plaza, beginning with the song "Sto giù".
 The following year he travelled to Milan, where he recorded a collaboration with Sfera Ebbasta.

 In 2016 he released the album Sulamente nuje in collaboration with the rapper Peppe Soks.
 At the end of the following year he signed to Sto Records, a label owned by Ghali, which allowed him to gain popularity with his single "Allenamento #2".
 He subsequently released the singles "Giovane fuoriclasse" and "Non cambierò mai", which gained him attention in the Italian trap scene.